European-XFEL/Karabo/doc/run/use_device.rst

 Working with devices
 ********************

-After installation Karabo is still "empty" (similar to a smartphone without any apps installed).
+After installation Karabo is still "empty".
 Things get interesting once you are equipping Karabo with devices.

 Using Karabo's plugin technology, so-called ``device packages`` can be added to extend the core system.

-A device package is an own software project (managed as a git repository) which typically contains a single device class.
+A device package is a separate software project (managed as a git repository) which typically contains a single device class.

 However, device packages can also contain several karabo classes or even Karabo unrelated code that serves as a dependency to one or more Karabo device(s).

-All device packages are maintained in remote git repositories made easily accessible via a GitLab server under::
+All device packages are maintained in remote git repositories and are easily accessible via a GitLab server under::

   https://git.xfel.eu/gitlab/karaboDevices